 July resonates for lots of reasons, and, this year because I find it incredulous that President Trump praises Putin, expresses faith in Kim Jong-un’s willingness to denuclearize, while trashing our NATO allies.
-I’m left of center politically, yet, I believe all American’s should contribute to our democracy.
-For some, they choose military service.
-The past 4 generations of my family served, including my currently serving granddaughter, none particularly heroically, although the Army did award 3 bronze stars to my father during WWII.
+I’m left of center politically, yet, I believe all Americans should contribute to our democracy.
+For some, they choose get involved in the political process, others in civic activities, still others teaching their children the values we hold dear in a democratic way of governing.
+Still others choose military service.
+The past 4 generations of my family served, including my currently serving granddaughter, none of us particularly heroically, although the Army did award 3 bronze stars to my father during WWII.

 July 27, especially tugs at my preoccupation, because a few years ago, on that day, I spoke before a group of Korean War veteran’s on the 62nd anniversary of the war’s Armistice.
 A Cold War for sure, 92,134 GIs were wounded, 4,759 went missing in action, 36,516 GIs died, 3,000 in captivity, 43% of starvation, and at least 1,000 POWs were left behind.
 Years later I took the U.S. government to task for this later disgrace.
 The trial started nearly 35 years ago, July 19, 1983, Federal District Court in Hartford.